 In writing to the Human Rights Commission; in the prescribed form.

-The Commission will review your complaint and determine if it can accept it;
+1. The Commission will review your Complaint and determine if it can accept it;

-The Respondent, or other party, will be notified, receive a copy of the complaint and have a chance to respond;
+2. The Respondent, or other party, will be notified and receive a copy of the Complaint and have a chance to respond;

-The Commission assigns an investigator to gather information related to the complaint, consult with the parties on the results of the investigation, and assess whether there is a reasonable basis to proceed with the complaint process;
+4. The Commission assigns an investigator to gather information related to the Complaint, consult with the parties on the results of the investigation, and assess whether there is a reasonable basis to proceed with the complaint process;

 Last, the matter is referred to the Human Rights panel for a hearing.

-***The following is only for information purposes and is not legal advice.
+*** The following is only for informational purposes and is not legal advice.
 There are a number of potential avenues and options available to victims.
 Therefore, it is very important to consult a lawyer, to discuss your specific case.
-Sanjiv Parmar, is a former Crown Counsel with Alberta Justice, and is a human rights lawyer in Calgary.
+Sanjiv Parmar is a former Crown Counsel with Alberta Justice and is a human rights lawyer in Calgary.
 He is also a member of the Pro Bono Law Alberta roster for human rights cases.
 Parmar Law practises in child welfare, child representation, immigration law, refugee claims, family law, criminal law, employment law, human rights law, protection orders, and appeals.
-We also speak in Punjabi and Hindi.***
+We also speak in many different languages including Punjabi, Hindi, Tagalog, Korean, Romanian, and Spanishi. ***